Table of Contents

 First, connect at least two to three higher and lower highs in an uptrend.
 Connect at least two to three lower highs and two to three lower lows in a downtrend.
 The main point is that you need to connect as many peaks and valleys as possible.

 Learning how to invest in the stock market is very important.
 Technical analysis indicators such as simple moving average (sma), Exponential moving average (ema), vwap, macd indicator, level 2, and time and sales can help you see the big picture.
 Add the indicators to your chart so it will be quicker to find more precise levels to enter a stock and get the best entry possible.

 Key Nuggets Of Wisdom

 Where To Go From Here?

-The stock market takes time to learning how to draw support and resistance levels are the key to your success.
-We are always drilling this into our traders minds in our trade room.
-We want people to understand the big picture of support and resistance but also be patient and use your tools to find a good entry.
+The stock market takes time to learn how to draw support, and resistance levels are the key to your success.
+So we always drill this into our traders’ minds in our trade rooms.
+We want people to understand the big picture of support and resistance, be patient, and use their tools to find a good entry.